-Located in the heart of the City of London, the museum tells the story of the Bank from its foundation in 1694 to its role today as the regulator of interest rates and issuer of banknotes.
-Historical displays include the Bank's own collections of books, documents, silver, prints, paintings, banknotes, coins and photographs.
+Located in the heart of the City of London, the museum tells the story of the Bank from its foundation in 1694 to its role today to maintain UK monetary and financial stability.

-Free talks and presentations at the museum can be tailored to suit Key Stages 2 and 3, Key Stage 4, and young people ages 16+, which can cover topics ranging from English, Maths, History, and Citizenship, to Economics and Business Studies.
+Free talks and presentations at the museum are available for Key Stages 2, 3 and 4 and 16+, which can cover topics ranging from English, Maths, History, and Citizenship, to Economics and Business Studies.
 Most of the talks can also be adapted for groups with special educational needs and disabilities (SEND).